 Cartridges 4 Planet Ark is an innovative recycling program that provides Australians with a free and easy way to recycle their used printer cartridges.
-This voluntary Extended Producer Responsibility (EPR) program is supported by participating manufacturers: Brother, Canon, Epson, HP, Konica Minolta and Kyocera to collectively take responsibility for the end life of their products.Find Out More
+This voluntary Extended Producer Responsibility (EPR) program is supported by participating manufacturers: Brother, Canon, Epson, HP, Cartridge World, and Kyocera to collectively take responsibility for the end life of their products.Find Out More

-MobileMuster is the official recycling program of the mobile phone industry.
-It is a free recycling program funded voluntarily by handset and accessory manufacturers.
+MobileMuster is Australia’s official recycling program of the mobile phone industry.
+It is a not-for-profit recycling program funded voluntarily by handset and accessory manufacturers.
 The program provides free recycling drop-off points for Australians for their old or broken mobile phones and accessories.

 National Television and Computer Recycling Scheme

-Paintback is a cost-effective solution for households and trade painters to remove unwanted paint and packaging, providing 70 disposal locations nationally.
-This program is the first such national program in the world to be developed and voluntary run by the paint industry.
-More than a million litres of unwanted paint has been diverted from landfill in the first year.Find Out More
+Paintback is a cost-effective solution for households and trade painters to responsibly dispose unwanted paint and packaging, providing 165 drop-off locations nationally.
+It is the first national program of its kind in the world to be developed and voluntarily run by the paint industry.
+More than a million litres of unwanted paint were diverted from landfill in its first year of operation.

 Tyre Stewardship Australia